 In 1891, construction of the new Grace Church would be complete, sitting one block further down from the old Grace Church on the corner of Sterling and Clay Street and Franklin Streets.
 Most people are familiar with this church today as having been the home to St. Paul’s Episcopal Church.
-Grace Church would change its name to this in 1897.
+Grace Church changed its name to this in 1897.
 As written in The Growth of a Century, by John A. Haddock and Eli Thayer–

 The new church was fully completed and opened for divine service.
 The church is a fine building, built in a combination of different styles of architecture, harmoniously blended, in which the Romanesque prevails.
 It will seat 550 people.
 An interesting fact in connection with the church is that, with few exceptions, this beautiful edifice and all its appointments stand as an example of what local talent can accomplish.

 The former schoolhouse and home to Grace Church would service two more churches, the Baptist Church and then the Church of Christ, until 1906.
 Within a few years afterward, it was razed and replaced with the current apartment building that sits on the corner today.